geotools/geotools/docs/user/tutorial/map/style.rst

 .. image:: images/selectionlab-bbox.png

-The blue shapes are parts of a single MultiPolygon which is the standard geometry type for polygonal features in shapefiles.
-Using a bounding box filter, clicking in the orange shape would select it plus all of the blue shapes because the click region is within their envelope (the grey rectangle).
+The blue shapes are parts of a single ``MultiPolygon`` which is the standard geometry type for polygonal features in shapefiles.
+Using a bounding box filter, clicking in the orange shape would select it plus all of the blue shapes because the click region is within their envelope (the gray rectangle).

 Creating a Style based on the selection
 ---------------------------------------

-Once the method above has worked out which features were selected, if any, it passes their FeatureIds to the **displaySelected** method.
+Once the method above has worked out which features were selected, if any, it passes their ``FeatureIds`` to the ``displaySelected`` method.
 This calls one of two Style creating methods and then redisplays the map with the updated Style:

    .. literalinclude:: /../src/main/java/org/geotools/tutorial/style/SelectionLab.java